 This book is an excellent introduction to stave notation for students who have completed Sing and Play but can also be used as a creative supplement to any other method book or as a first book for older beginners.

 Learning through play is the aim though.
 So we also have games cards and flashcards to make your lessons even more fun.
-Your students will love using the buns and raindrops to create their own pulse pictures and rhythms.
-There are three packs of cards: Musicianship Game Cards; Sing and Play Cards and Crazy Steps Cards.
+Your students will love using the dogs, clowns and snails to create their own pulse pictures and rhythms DoReMi Game Cards.

 Reading confidence using solfa or letter names

 You can decide whether to use solfa, letter names or both with this book.
 The first pieces are ideal for introducing re or for older beginners you may decide to start with do-re-mi.
 Meanwhile because they are stepwise, it makes introducing the letter names easy.

 Each piece is notated in C, F and G major which helps students understand transposition.
 It is up to the teacher whether they approach transposition via the notation, via the keyboard or a mixture of both.

 Developing hands together confidence